 Dec.
 12th, 2/4th Battn.
 Left for Quetta, India.

-We do not have a date for when he arrived in Quetta, India, now a part of modern-day Pakistan.
-Arthur was not the only Winchester Training College alumnus in Quetta.
-There were three others from his year group, and two who had been in the year above him.
-‘A’ Company of the 1/4th Hampshires were in Mesopotamia fighting the Turks and volunteers were called for, to embark for Basra, to join the forces already there.
+Arthur left England in December 1914 for Quetta.
+He was not the only Winchester Training College alumnus in Quetta: there were three others from his year group, and two who had been in the year above him.
+‘A’ Company of the 1/4th Hampshires were in Mesopotamia fighting the Turks and, in Quetta, volunteers were called for, to embark for Basra, to join the forces already there.
 Along with his College friends, Arthur was one of those volunteers.
-A farewell supper and concert was held for their send- off on 11th October 1915.
-Captain Goddard reported, in a letter , on the remarks made by Lieutenant-Colonel W.Naish to the men;
+A farewell supper and concert was held for their send-off on 11th October 1915.
+Captain Goddard reported, in a letter, on the remarks made by Lieutenant-Colonel W.Naish to the men;

 …he was sure those about to proceed to the Persian Gulf would uphold the excellent reputation that the 1/4th Hants had achieved.
 He wished all the men God-speed and a speedy and safe return to England.
 He said that they were all aware of the hardships, but he knew they would face them with a good spirit, and pull through like the true Hampshireman always did.